To improve your quality of life if you have mitral valve stenosis, your doctor may recommend that you:

 - See your doctor regularly.
 Establish a regular appointment schedule with your cardiologist or primary care provider.

-If you're a woman with mitral valve stenosis, discuss family planning with your doctor before you become pregnant, because your heart works harder during pregnancy.
-How a heart with mitral valve stenosis tolerates this extra work depends on the degree of stenosis and how well your heart pumps.
-If you become pregnant, your cardiologist and obstetrician should evaluate you throughout your pregnancy, labor and delivery, and after delivery.
+Women with mitral valve stenosis need to discuss family planning with their doctors before becoming pregnant.
+Pregnancy causes the heart to work harder.
+How a heart with mitral valve stenosis tolerates the extra work depends on the degree of stenosis and how well your heart pumps.
+Throughout your pregnancy and after delivery, your cardiologist and obstetrician should monitor you.

 You Are ...
 The Campaign for Mayo Clinic